rxmvn/AS1_Group_3_COMP360_ON1/README.md

 **Gursagar Chalal**: Worked on creating a 2D noise image similar to greyscale satellite images as well as creating a 3D mesh.
 Researched and shared knowledge about how to implement the 2D image into the 3D mesh.
 Attended all team meetings and promptly responded to all messages.

 **Guneet Bakshi**: I created a Perlin noise generator which produces a heightmap of 4096x4096.
 These values of noise are stored in an array, transformed into grayscale pixels, and stored as a PNG file titled height_map.png.
-During our group meeting, we reviewed the progress, and discussed the various approaches, and decided to proceed with my version as a foundation of final project.
+During our group meeting, we reviewed the progress, and discussed the various approaches, and decided to proceed with simrans project.

 **Nicholas Retel**: